Disco: DJs

 Disco-era disc jockeys (DJs) would often remix existing songs using reel-to-reel tape machines, and add in percussion breaks, new sections, and new sounds.
 DJs would select songs and grooves according to what the dancers wanted, transitioning from one song to another with a DJ mixer and using a microphone to introduce songs and speak to the audiences.
 Other equipment was added to the basic DJ setup, providing unique sound manipulations, such as reverb, equalization, and echo effects unit.
 Using this equipment, a DJ could do effects such as cutting out all but the bassline of a song and then slowly mixing in the beginning of another song using the DJ mixer's crossfader.
-Notable U.S. disco DJs include Francis Grasso of The Sanctuary, David Mancuso of The Loft, Frankie Knuckles of the Chicago Warehouse, Larry Levan of the Paradise Garage, Nicky Siano, Walter Gibbons, Karen Mixon Cook, Jim Burgess, John "Jellybean" Benitez, Richie Kulala of Studio 54, and Rick Salsalini.
+Notable U.S. disco DJs include Francis Grasso of The Sanctuary, David Mancuso of The Loft, Frankie Knuckles of the Chicago Warehouse, Larry Levan of the Paradise Garage, Nicky Siano of The Gallery, Walter Gibbons, Karen Mixon Cook, Jim Burgess, John "Jellybean" Benitez, Richie Kulala of Studio 54, and Rick Salsalini.

 Some DJs were also record producers who created and produced disco songs in the recording studio.
 Larry Levan, for example, was a prolific record producer as well as a DJ.
 Because record sales were often dependent on dance floor play by DJs in the nightclubs, DJs were also influential in the development and popularization of certain types of disco music being produced for record labels.

 Dance

 In the early years, dancers in discos danced in a "hang loose" or "freestyle" approach.
 At first, many dancers improvised their own dance styles and dance steps.
 Later in the disco era, popular dance styles were developed, including the "Bump", "Penguin", "Boogaloo", "Watergate", and "Robot".
 By October 1975 the Hustle reigned.
 It was highly stylized, sophisticated, and overtly sexual.
 Variations included the Brooklyn Hustle, New York Hustle, and Latin Hustle.

 During the disco era, many nightclubs would commonly host disco dance competitions or offer free dance lessons.
 Some cities had disco dance instructors or dance schools, which taught people how to do popular disco dances such as "touch dancing", "the hustle", and "the cha cha".
 The pioneer of disco dance instruction was Karen Lustgarten in San Francisco in 1973.
-Her book The Complete Guide to Disco Dancing (Warner Books 1978) was the first to name, break down and codify popular disco dances as dance forms and distinguish between disco freestyle, partner and line dances.
-The book topped the New York Times bestseller list for 13 weeks and was translated into Chinese, German and French.
+Her book The Complete Guide to Disco Dancing (Warner Books 1978) was the first to name, break down and codify popular disco dances as dance forms and distinguish between disco freestyle, partner, and line dances.
+The book hit the New York Times bestseller list for 13 weeks and was translated into Chinese, German, and French.